A Six-Hour Interprofessional Symposium for Healthcare Workers

 This course is approved by the California Board of Registered Nursing for six (6) continuing education credits.

-Medical Records Coders:
+Medical Records Coders

-This course is approved by the American Health Information Management Association (AHIMA) for six (6) continuing education credits.
+An application has been submitted to the American Health Information Management Association (AHIMA) for six (6) continuing education credits.

-Occupational Therapists/Occupational Therapy Assistants:
+Occupational Therapists/Occupational Therapy Assistants

 Pharmacists and Pharmacy Technicians: